• Skip to primary navigation

 Notes

-• This dosa will be more tastier and crispy when cooked on cast-iron griddle or tava.
+• This dosa will be tastier and crispy when cooked on a cast-iron griddle or tava.

-• If you are non-vegan you can even cook the dosa using butter.
-Adding butter to dosa enhances the taste and this way is popularly served as benne dosa or benne kali in Mangalore and Udupi region.
+• If you are not a vegan, you can even cook the dosa using butter.
+Adding butter to dosa enhances the taste, and this is popularly served as benne dosa or benne kali in the Mangalore and Udupi regions.

-• If you are staying in colder region and have problem fermenting dosa batter, then read this post to know more PERFECT DOSA BATTER RECIPE .
+• If you are staying in a colder region and have a problem fermenting dosa batter, then read this post to learn more about the Perfect dosa batter recipe.

 Nutrition